kobbled/Obsidian-Cheatsheet/Obsidian Cheatsheet.md

 ## 15 Templater

 ### 15.1 Automating Titles

+> [!note]
+> This is deprecated since Obsidian 1.0.
+Leaving in as a templater code example.

 For creating a Title during template creation you will need to use the javascript below in the frontmatter